lalithu/Classical_TwoBody_/README.md

 | `three_body_3D.py`  | Chaotic 3D three-body dynamics visualization                                |

-Install the required libraries manually:

-pip install numpy scipy plotly

-or via a requirements file:

-pip install -r requirements.txt

-Core dependencies:

-NumPy
- — for numerical computation

-SciPy
- — for ODE integration (odeint)

-Plotly
- — for interactive 2D and 3D visualization

-🧑‍💻 Author

-Lalith Uriti
-Developer & Researcher in Computational Mechanics and Visualization

-📧 lalithuriti@gmail.com

-🌐 LinkedIn
- • GitHub

-📜 License

-Released under the MIT License
-.
-© 2025 Lalith Uriti — feel free to use, modify, and build upon this work.

-🌌 Acknowledgements

-This project was inspired by the elegance of classical mechanics and the goal of making orbital motion more accessible through visualization.
-Special thanks to the open-source Python community for providing the tools that made this project possible.
-Gratitude to Plotly, NumPy, and SciPy for enabling interactive and educational scientific computing experiences.

 ## 📘 Mathematical Formulation
 This project models the classical **two/three-body problem** under Newtonian gravity.